Graylog2/documentation/pages/reporting/usage.rst

 .. note:: Scheduling Reports will use resources in the background on both your Graylog and ES cluster.
-To avoid performance issues, make sure to allocate enough resources for your setup and also disable scheduling of Reports you don't need to be send automatically.
+To avoid performance issues, make sure to allocate enough resources for your setup and also disable scheduling of Reports you don't need to be sent automatically.

-On the Scheduling section you can configure how often the report will be sent.
-It is possible to send reports daily, weekly or on a monthly basis.
+In the Scheduling section you can configure how often the report will be sent.
+It is possible to send reports on a daily, weekly or monthly basis.

 Here you can also add a subject and body to the email that will contain the report and select Graylog users or external email addresses that should receive the report